eliseylenore/capstone-project/README.md

 $ bower install
 ```

-### Setup Firebase
+### Setup Firebase & Stripe
-_Since our site uses a Firebase database, you'll need to acquire your own Firebase credentials._
+_Since our site uses a Firebase database and uses the Stripe API, you'll need to acquire your own credentials for both._

 _Simply open your own account on the [Firebase website](https://firebase.google.com/)_